molgenis/vip-inheritance-matcher/README.md

  -np,--nonpenetrance <arg>   File containing a list of non penetrance
                              genes (.tsv), first column is assumed to contain the genes.
- -c,--annotateCompounds      Annotate variant/sample combinations with a
-                             compound with the key of the other variant.
  -f,--force                  Override the output file if it already
                              exists.
  -d,--debug                  Enable debug mode (additional logging).